tsgates/arch-wiki-markdown/wiki/KDE.md

 > Minimal install

-If you want to have a minimal installation of the KDE SC, install:
+If you want to have a minimal installation of the KDE Software Compilation, install kdebase.

--   kdebase
--   phonon-vlc or phonon-gstreamer as phonon backend
--   A ttf-* font package such as ttf-dejavu.
-For more information see FS#26012.

 > Language pack